What are the days of the week in Italian?

 - Domenica (Sunday)

-Lunedì is the first day of the week.
+Lunedì is the first day of the week in Italy.
 The name derives from the Latin phrase “dies lunae” which translates to “day of the moon.”

 Esempio: “Lunedì io vado al lavoro.”
 (Example: “On Monday I go to work.”)

-Lunedì is the first day of the week and a busy day for most.
-Italians often eat a hearty meal on Lunedi’ to start the week.
+Lunedì is a busy day for most Italians.
+They often eat a hearty meal on Lunedi’ to start the week.
 Many businesses and schools open on Lunedi,’ and the streets are bustling with activity.
 It’s a great day to take in the sights and sounds of Italian culture.

 Esempio: “Martedì vado a fare shopping.”
 (Example: “On Tuesday, I go shopping.”)